 - Phone – Phone conversations with friends are great but sometimes not timely.
 Phones can even be mini computers where we spend time playing games or getting involved in social media.

 - TV– Oh my.
 This can be a total time sucker!
-How many hours of TV can you watch in a day or night without really realizing how much time has passed?
-With at least a gazillion TV stations at our fingertips, it is easy to channel surf our way into oblivion.
+How many hours of TV/Netflix can you watch in a day or night without really realizing how much time has passed?
+With at least a gazillion TV stations, movies, and shows at our fingertips, it is easy to channel surf our way into oblivion.

 - Twirling– This is a common practice when dealing with my clients…….they twirl.
 They start cleaning out a desk drawer, see something that needs to go somewhere else in the house, they go to that spot, they see something in that area that needs attention, they take that somewhere, they see something in that other area of the house that needs attention and this goes on and on and on.
 Then at the end of the day, the desk drawer remains cluttered, unorganized and relatively untouched.
 Twirling and not being focused will suck time out of productivity.

 - People– I know this sounds a little harsh and it does not encompass all people all the time.
 I am specifically talking about those people that stop by your office for a chat, regardless of what you are doing.
 I am talking about those people who use you as their personal water cooler to catch up on the latest and greatest news, sports and office related banter.
 If you work at home, it can be a roommate, spouse or child.